Published on December 16th, 2009 | by Sharilyn Johnson4

 Alicia Keys was the guest on Tuesday’s Colbert Report.
 She started singing Empire State of Mind.
 Colbert joined her — with his own set of Jay-z-esque lyrics based on the suburbanite’s view of NYC.

-But even if you saw the show, you probably missed half the lyrics anyway as they went by at lightening speed.
-God help you if you spent precious time laughing.
-Here are the lyrics to Colbert’s 4-verse suburban rap, sans a few mysterious words in the final line (don’t thank me, thank whomever invented the “rewind live tv” feature):
+But even if you saw the show, you probably missed half the lyrics anyway since they went by at lightening speed while you laughed.
+Here are the lyrics to Colbert’s four-verse suburban-dad rap.
+(Don’t thank me, thank whomever invented the “rewind live tv” feature.)

 I love New York, king of all the cities